// Blog

 5. Give genuine compliments

 Sycophants get nowhere, but genuine compliments are endearing.
-If you like the office, a buyer's website, or are impressed with the books on the wall, say so.
+If you like their office, a buyer's website, or are impressed with the books on the wall, say so.
 If the buyer had a recent accomplishment, relay your authentic congratulations.

 To avoid coming across as insincere: